DDT5/snip1155-reference-impl/tests/README.md

 ```sh
 make integration-test
 ```
-Note that sometimes it throws an error if done too quicky in succession (exit without headers).
+Note that sometimes it throws an error if done too quicky in succession (response closed without headers).
 Just run `make integration-test` again.

 To run using the js debug terminal (on VS Code):
 1. Press `ctrl+shift+p`